DLXPlugins/photo-block/readme.txt

 16. Save or overwrite a global style using the Global Styles modal.

 == Changelog ==

+= 1.5.0 =
+* Released 2025-11-15
+* Updating block.json to version 3, so that the block will now load properly in an iframe editor.
+* Updating Filepond scripts and creating custom loader for iframe compatibility.

 = 1.4.0 =
 * Released 2025-09-23